 Should I be worried about this issue ?

-you are working with 23.976 (only for old versions of Premiere Pro before 14.3) or 29.97 fps files with Non Drop-Frame timecode
+This issue only concerns you if you are working with 23.976 (only for old versions of Premiere Pro before 14.3) or 29.97 fps files with Non Drop-Frame timecode and any of the two conditions apply :

-, for example using a timecode overlay to match the frame timecode of the same .braw file in another NLE where it is also imported
+Timecodes, for example using a timecode overlay to match the frame

-to be reimported in another NLE software, for example to grade your footage / sequences with DaVinci Resolve.
+file in another NLE where it is also imported - You need to export your timelines into a FCP .XML to be reimported in another NLE software, for example to grade your footage / sequences with DaVinci Resolve.
 The "Media Start" timecodes from Premiere Pro will be stored in the generated .XML and change the meaning of your clips' "in" and "out" points on your timelines.
 If the timecode is wrong, then the in and out points for every clip will be shifted.
 This can create errors in some software.
-For
+For DaVinci Resolve, if the timecodes in the XML file are not correct, then it will either not import your timeline from the XML at all, or it will import the timeline and some shift will happen without being warned by Resolve.

 On the other hand if you don't need a good timecode you probably shouldn't fix it, as fixing the timecode could lead to other errors later on : Shift in the timeline when relocating footage, please read our article about this : How do I avoid the Shift Issue in BRAW Studio ?